forsbergsskola-se/201-algorithms-and-datastructures-QaleQ/README.md

 ----

 Data structures used:

 HashSet - To store all visited node for each individual path.

-Queue - To store the next node to be visited (part of BFS) Dictionary - To store each finalized path, together with the cost they achieved (Dictionary<int, Path>).
-This allows me to know that the highest key in the dict is the best path to return.'
+Queue - To store the next node to be visited (part of BFS)

+Dictionary - To store each finalized path (a path with no more viable neighbor nodes), together with the cost they achieved (Dictionary<int, Path>).
+This allows me to know that whichever is highest key in the dict is the best path to return.

 https://user-images.githubusercontent.com/5792742/222988136-dc527f7c-261f-4b7b-ba31-fcd2fbea8cf2.mp4